 - Small business guide: How to compete with the big brands

 2. Focus on culture ? it?s great people that make a great businessesAs the CEO of a company with offices in the UK and Australia, I make it a personal goal to get the people that work in my business spending most of their time on the work they?re really great at.
 It?s not always easy but the payback is worth the energy.

+In large businesses, too many managers expect team members to be ?all-rounders? or tackle jobs they don?t excel at.
+While it?s not realistic that people should pick and choose the work they do all the time, there?s a lot to be said for playing to people?s strengths.
 Instead of focusing on developing the weaknesses of individuals, I advocate developing and fostering individual strengths and passions.
 When someone is doing more of the work they really love and less of the stuff they don?t, the benefits to the business can be huge.
 There will be less mistakes, less rework and less mess for others to sweep up.